 Creating your First Confidence Vote Session

-The confidence vote can only be created by the Super Admin or a user with Admin rights.
+The confidence vote can only be created by the Super Admin, a user with Admin rights or a user that has the permission to Edit Board.
 You can have a Confidence Vote on any of the three types mentioned below:

 1. PI + Team

 Voting for the entire PI and all the teams involved.

 Voting only for how the Program Increment went.